Student Innovation Fund

 - Mentor younger students through shared activities with more experienced students.

 Application forms for submitting your proposals for funding are available by online submission.
-There are different forms for individual students and for student groups: please take care to choose and submit the appropriate form for your application or it may cause issues in processing.
+There are different forms for individuals and student groups.
+Please ensure that the correct form is submitted to avoid processing issues or delays.

-If you are experiencing difficulties submitting your application or would like additional information please contact our office at 864-7594.
+If you have questions or would like additional information, please contact the Student Experience Office at (709) 864-7594.

 All information requested by the Student Innovation Fund will be used solely for the administration and management of the program.
 All personal information collected by the Student Innovation Fund Committee is subject to the Access to Information and Protection of Privacy Act.
 Personal information is collected under the authority of the Memorial University Act (RSNL 1990 Chapter M-7) and is used for the purposes of academic administration, program planning and human resource management.
-Questions about this collection and use of personal information may be directed to Student Support and Crisis Management, University Center 3005
+Questions about this collection and use of personal information may be directed to the Student Experience Office, University Center, Room 3005.